 2. Pipe Organ

 A star in its own right, the pipe organ is as renowned and groundbreaking as the rest of Walt Disney Concert Hall.
 Architect Frank Gehry worked with organ builders Manuel Rosales and Caspar Von Glatter-Gotz to create the organ’s unconventional design.
 The organ’s striking wooden pipes - normally hidden on most organs - are prominently displayed to create a visual connection with the auditorium’s walls and ceilings, which are made of Douglas fir.
-The organ's pipes are curved, another unique design element.
+The organ's pipes (Gehry nicknamed them "French fries") are curved, another unique design element.

 4. The Library of Congress/Ira Gershwin Gallery

 Located on the second floor of Walt Disney Concert Hall, The Library of Congress/Ira Gershwin Gallery is a hidden gem designed by Hodgetts + Fung.
 The gallery rotates its collection biannually, and is open to visitors who are on a tour or attending a performance inside the concert hall.

 5. A Rose for Lilly - Blue Ribbon Garden